sathomas/jsDataV.is/src/text/ch5/01-library.md

-## Building Time Lines with a Library
+## Building Timelines with a Library

 First, we'll build the timeline using the [Chronoline.js](http://stoicloofah.github.io/chronoline.js/) library, which works a lot like most of the other JavaScript libraries we've used in the book.
 You include the library in your page, define your data, and let the library create the visualization.